andrewpmartinez/py-eve-chat-mon/README.md

 # Python Eve Chat Monitoring

-Library that focuses on monitoring EVE Online chat logs for messages and doing nothing else.
-It is meant to be a focused and lightweight library that does one thing well.
+A library that focuses on monitoring EVE Online chat logs for messages and doing nothing else.
+It is meant to be focused and lightweight.

 ### To Install